 - Transformation Management Given the importance and complexity of this work, the new leadership team will require a formal transformation management structure, with a senior level, multi-disciplinary team to successfully execute on the integration.
-The total one-time investment over a 3-year period required is estimated to be \$1.9M. - IM/IT Integration There are five requirements for integration: consolidate enterprise hospital information systems (HIS); consolidate departmental clinical systems; consolidate back office systems; merge networks and email systems; and merge telecommunication systems.
-The total one-time investment required over 12-18 months is estimated to be \$13.6M.
-Funding commitments from the MOHLTC for IM/IT will need to be clarified due to the significant investment required for these mission critical IM/IT requirements. - Transaction Costs This includes the cost of legal, due diligence, and communications and engagement activities leading up to November 1, 2016.
-The total one-time investment required is estimated to be \$1.1M. - Workforce Restructuring and Harmonization of Compensation and Benefits The overall cost to align salaries to the higher level across both organizations, and manage the employees who do not remain with the organization post-integration.
-The total investment required for restructuring is \$2.2M, and \$0.29M for harmonization (not including pay equity). - C) Cost Allocation (i.e. division of operating costs between two future organizations LH and Amalco) - Total expenses for LH will be approximately \$576.9M post-integration.
+The total one-time investment over a 3-year period required is estimated to be \$4.3M. - IM/IT Integration There are five requirements for integration: consolidate enterprise hospital information systems (HIS); consolidate departmental clinical systems; consolidate back office systems; merge networks and email systems; and merge telecommunication systems.
+The total one-time investment required over 12-18 months is estimated to be \$15.6M.
+Funding commitments from the MOHLTC for IM/IT will need to be clarified due to significant investment required for these mission critical IM/IT requirements. - Transaction Costs This includes the cost of legal, due diligence, and communications and engagement activities leading up to November 1, 2016.
+The total one-time investment required is estimated to be \$1.2M. - Workforce Restructuring and Harmonization of Compensation & Benefits The overall cost to align salaries across both organizations, and manage the employees who do not remain with the organization post-integration.
+The total investment required for restructuring is \$4M, and \$1.4M for harmonization of compensation and benefits (not including pay equity). - C) Cost Allocation (i.e. division of operating costs between two future organizations Amalco and LH) - Total expenses for Amalco will be approximately \$606.3M post-integration.
 This projection is based on a cost sharing principle agreed upon between the three organizations.
-The relative split of operating costs between the two future organizations is approximately 34.8% LH and 65.2% Amalco. - Allocation of assets and liabilities between LH and Amalco will be determined during the next phase, specifically through the due diligence work.
+The relative split of operating costs between the two future organizations is approximately 65.2% Amalco and 34.8% LH, based on a cost allocation methodology developed rooted in data analysis. - Allocation of assets and liabilities between Amalco and LH will be determined during the next phase, specifically through the due diligence work.

-In addition, as stated in the Panel report, the development of a master plan for the Durham community must be completed within 12 months post-integration.
-This master plan will guide future capital development that is based upon the growing and changing needs of the population and will take into account the full spectrum of health care required to meet the needs of the Durham community well into the future.
+Integration also opens up new opportunities for infrastructure renewal.
+Integration will allow for more efficient use of scarce capital resources and the development of new plant, following the approval of the master plan.
+As stated in the Panel report, the development of a single, facility master plan for the Scarborough community must be completed within 12 months post-integration.
+This master plan will guide future capital development that is based upon the growing and changing needs of the population and will take into account the full spectrum of health care required to meet the needs of the Scarborough community well into the future.